Two-way SSL Authentication for REST

 The root.key and server.pem files were generated in Step 1: Generate SSL server certificate.

-3. Create the server certificate pem file:
+3. Create the client certificate pem file:

 Step 5: Configure the CAs in the event broker

-We will now configure the CAs and enable client certificate authentication for the given Message VPN.
+In this step, we configure the CAs and enable client certificate authentication for the given Message VPN.

 1. Create a certificate authority (CA) and assign the certificate created in the previous step: